 We note that the modeling for this scenario is focused exclusively on identifying the gap in resources to theoretically meet the three-year time frame.
-Following the model is an additional discussion about gaps other than needed financial resources that make this timeframe unlikely to be feasible even were financial resources to be made available.
+Following the model is an additional discussion about gaps other than needed financial resources that make this timeframe unlikely to be feasible even with financial resources.